-Everyone knows that going to college isn’t cheap.
+Going to college isn’t cheap.

-As the school year starts up again, don’t get caught by surprise by one of these unexpected college costs.
+As the school year starts up again, don’t get caught by surprise by one of these unexpected college costs:

-1. Keeping a car on campus
+- 1. Having a car on campus

-If you’re a commuter student, driving to and from class is a likely necessity.
-That means you’ll need to budget for gas, repairs, and insurance.
-That can raise the overall cost of college for you.
+If you’re a commuter student, driving to and from class is likely a necessity.
+That means you’ll need to budget for gas, repairs and insurance.
+Plus, you might have to pay for a resident student parking pass.

 And if you end up with a parking ticket on-campus, you could spend anywhere from a couple of bucks to nearly $100, depending on where you parked.

 If you need to go off campus, look into public transportation options or consider biking, walking or ride-sharing through Uber, Lyft or Zipcar.
 Plus, if most of your time will be spent walking to and from your dorm to other parts of campus, a car might not even be necessary.

 While you may want the experience of becoming a member of a fraternity or sorority, pledging generally doesn’t come free.
 In fact, it can be a particularly expensive additional college cost.

 For instance, new sorority members at Cornell University’s Alpha Epsilon Phi paid $1,486 in dues and $5,595 to live in the sorority house in 2018-19, according to Cornell.
 Fraternity members at the same university paid between $700 and $1,000 in dues and $4,735 to live in the Alpha Delta Phi house.

 Some studies show that an inclusive social life on campus may help students graduate on time, however, so the cost may be worth it if they help you avoid extending your time at college and paying more in student loans.